 Run the below command to install tasksel utility if it's not already installed.

 Then run the tasksel and choose the packages that you want to install including the PostgreSQL database as shown below.

 [email protected]:~# tasksel

 Odoo OpenERP is a web based application so you must have any web server installed and running on your server.
 If its not already installed on your system let's run the below command to install Apache Web server and start its services.

-You can test the successful installation of your web server by opening the below link with your servers IP address, and make sure that the the default port of Apache Webserver is allowed in the firewall.
+You can test the successful installation of your web server by opening the below link with your servers IP address and make sure that the default port of Apache Webserver is allowed in the firewall.

 Installing Odoo (OpenERP)

 Now we will proceed to Odoo installation.
 We have to download Odoo installation file first using the following command to download version 8 of Odoo for Linux or visit www.odoo.com/page/download and enter your details to download the package in your localhost by choosing the required version for your OS.

 [email protected]:~# wget http://nightly.odoo.com/8.0/nightly/deb/odoo_8.0.latest_all.deb